RIEPPfunction/LensToZotero/README.md

 4. Are you accessing your own Zotero library? `library_type` is `'user'`
 5. Are you accessing a shared group library? `library_type` is `'group'`.

-Then create a file setting.txt:
+Then create a file settings.txt:

 ```txt
 filePath doc_name.csv